Worth The Trip: How To Get Drunk & Fat In Red Hook, Brooklyn

 A Gourmet Supermarket Meal

-Despite adorable nearby restaurants like The Good Fork (they serve bibimbop, my favorite!), Brooklyn Crab and Hometown BBQ I decided to start with a Fairway meal on the water.
-Hey, some of us have a $7,000-out-of-pocket surgery to pay for next week.
-Thanks, Obamacare!
-(Not).
+So, despite being nearby to some of the most beautiful restaurants in NYC like The Good Fork (they serve bibimbop, my favorite!), Brooklyn Crab, and Hometown BBQ, I decided to start with a Fairway meal on the water.
+Hey, some of us have a $7,000-out-of-pocket surgery to pay for next week (ugh!).

 I actually ended up spending a bit more than I was hoping for a grocery store meal, but that’s because I opted for the dangerous $7.99/pound buffet.
 My total for the below came to $9.50, although I didn’t have to tip which was nice.
 There are cheaper Fairway options though if you’re not craving chicken Marsala and tomato mozzarella.